 This is VERY tricky.
 Typically copying works only if the tapes cannot now be repurchased in another form (either CDs or cassettes).
 If they are available, let Dacus know and the library will buy them.
 If they are no longer available, then Dacus can re-record and place the recorded version on reserve—with the attribution and copyright information on the copy.
 Unfortunately, just because a copy is old, it cannot be re-recorded if it’s still available for purchase.

 No. You can send a list of what you want on Reserve (it will look like a bibliography) and we will put on reserve those items we have or point to links in our electronic offerings.
-Course packs without copyright permissions for all contents are forbidden in whatever iteration, be it on reserve or, most especially, on WebCT.
+Course packs without copyright permissions for all contents are forbidden in whatever iteration, be it on reserve or on Blackboard.

 I understand I have to abide by copyright with material written and/or created by others.
 But I'm fine if I use my own commercially published materials, right?

 Wrong!
-Oddly, unless you specify explicitly that you wish to retain copyright in the contract you sign (even for articles) you DO NOT hold copyright (and yes, must ask for permission).
+Unless you specify explicitly that you wish to retain copyright in the contract you sign (even for articles) you DO NOT hold copyright (and yes, must ask for permission).
 Some (not many) publishers will hold copyright on something like an article for three months (or for some specified duration) and then let if revert to he author/creator.
 This will, however, be spelled out in the contract.
 Faculty need to be aware that the vast majority of contracts give all rights to the publisher.
 Exceptions are found but these are generally case-specific.
 As more authors require this, it will change.
 For now, however, if you wish full creative control, you must specify that before the intellectual creation is published.
 Do bear in mind that publishers are most reluctant to do this.
 An author who requires this may well be looking for another publisher.
-It may not be biting the hand that feeds you but it's heartless enough.

 No. Some educational movies/films come with an educational license that grants permission for public viewing.
 You must contact the copyright holder to verify the status and specific guidelines of the specific movie/film titles.